AdobeDocs/campaign-classic.en/help/production/using/workflow-execution.md

    >[!NOTE]
    >
    >Replace **`<instancename>`** with the name of your instance (production, development, etc.).
 The instance name is identified via the configuration files:
    >`[path of application]nl6/conf/config-<instancename>.xml`

+    For more on how to restart modules, refer to [this section](../../production/using/usual-commands.md#module-launch-commands).

 ## Failed workflow {#failed-workflow}

 If a workflow fails, take the following steps:

 1. Check the workflow journal.
 For more on this, refer to the [Monitoring workflow execution](../../workflow/using/monitoring-workflow-execution.md) and [Display logs](../../workflow/using/monitoring-workflow-execution.md#displaying-logs) sections.
 1. Monitor technical workflows.
-For more on this refer to the [this section](../../workflow/using/monitoring-technical-workflows.md).p
+For more on this refer to the [this section](../../workflow/using/monitoring-technical-workflows.md).
 1. Look for failures on the individual workflow activities.